Your voice, your story. Consumer views on debt collection

 William told us that someone took a credit card out in his name and he was contacted a few years later about an $8,000 debt he didn’t know existed and wasn’t his.

-Experiences like William’s are one of the reasons why we’re studying the debt collection market and to strengthen consumer protection and help bring clarity to these tough situations.
+Experiences like William’s are one of the reasons why we’re studying the debt collection market and considering proposals to strengthen consumer protection and help bring clarity to these tough situations.
 Learn more about William.

 Tell your story.